sauravchaudharysc/SnakeGame/README.md

                   ctx.strokeRect(snake[i].x,snake[i].y,box,box);
           }
        ii.Food
        The Food must be placed at random position everytime.
-So we use Math.Random function for it.So when the snake eat the food we donot pop or remove the tail we just add a new head.
+So we use Math.Random function<br>for it.So when the snake eat the food we donot pop <br>or remove the tail we just add a new head.

 ### Control the Snake
 The snake is controlled using the key .
 The key has keycode associated with it.
 The keyCode property in java script returns the key pressed and we can use that value to control our snake.

           #### Array.pop() && Array.unshift()
-          Pop method removes the last element of array and unshift method add the new elment to the begining of array.
-So here we simply remove the tail and add a new head for the movement.
+          Pop method removes the last element of array and unshift method add<br>the new elment to the begining of array.
+So here we simply remove<br>the tail and add a new head for the movement.

           // old head position